 I have heard that in future releases of the SAP Portal this may be enhanced and built directly in.
 There are also some restrictions on browsers that may need additional configuration to override.

 SAP Portal on Device has great potential.
 Some of the more extensive features may need a bit of work to more simply integrate into the Portal.
-However, parts of it can be implemented today and make for an efficient and simple mobile gateway that requires no additional hardware or licensing.
+However, you can implement parts of it today.
+It can make for an efficient and simple mobile gateway that requires no additional hardware or licensing.